Transfer Pricing in Guatemala

-The Guatemalan transfer pricing law establishes two types of formal obligations that must be observed by those taxpayers that carry out operations with related parties.
-These are the presentation of an Annex with the detail and analysis of these operations, and a Transfer Pricing Study.
+The Guatemalan Regulation establishes two types of formal obligations that must be observed by taxpayers who carry out operations with related parties.
+These are the presentation of the Annex with its detail and the analysis of these operations, as well as a Transfer Pricing Study.

-In accordance with Article 64 of the Regulations to the Law, those taxpayers who indicate in their annual income tax return that they have carried out transactions with related parties must attach an Annex with the content indicated by the Tax Administration.
+In accordance with Article 64 of the Regulations of the Law, those taxpayers who indicate in the Annual Income Tax Affidavit that they have carried out a transaction among related parties must attach an Annex with the content indicated by the Tax Administration.

-For this purpose, the SAT issues an Instruction in which it indicates the form to be filled out.
+For this purpose, the ATS issues an Instructive Guide in which it indicates the Transfer Pricing Affidavits content.

-Article 65 of the Law states that the taxpayer subject to the transfer pricing rules must have the information and analysis of the transactions with related parties.
+Article 65 of the Law states that the taxpayer subject to the Transfer Pricing rules scope must have the information and analysis of transactions with the related parties.

-In turn, Article 65 of the Law’s Regulations establishes that this information must be contained in a Transfer Pricing Study.
+Article 65 of the Regulations of the Law establishes, in turn that this information must be contained in the Transfer Pricing Study.

-This study must be submitted at the request of the Tax Administration within 20 days from the date of receipt of the study.
+This study must be filed at the Tax Administration request, within 20 days from the receipt thereof.

-Article 66 of the Regulations states that failure to comply with the formal obligations related to transfer pricing will be sanctioned, in accordance with the provisions of the Tax Code.
+Article 66 of the Regulations states that non-compliance with the formal obligations related to this matter will be sanctioned in accordance with the quoted in the Tax Code.

-According to numeral 13 of Article 94 of the referred Code, the failure to present the established reports to the Tax Administration is sanctioned with a fine of 5,000.00 Quetzals, the first time and 10,000.00 Quetzals the second time.
+According to paragraph 13 of article 94 of the referred Code, the no-compliance of the established reports to the Tax Administration is sanctioned with a fine of 5,000.00 Quetzals the first time and 10,000.00 Quetzals the second time.

-In case of failure to comply more than twice, the fine will be 10,000.00 Quetzals plus 1% of the gross income obtained during the last month in which the income was declared.
+If non-compliance occurs more than twice, the fine will be 10,000.00 Quetzals adding 1% of the gross revenues obtained during the last month in which income was declared.